madelineliao/vscode-rampup/README.md

 ### Update: Tuesday 7/2/19
 Was able to get the new view to display the user's Kubernetes clusters.
 Bug: when switching to the Kubernetes extension view then switching back to the new view, the clusters are no longer displayed.
 (Might have to do with the fact that I based my code off of the Kubernetes extension code, so that overlap may be causing some problems?)

+### Update: Wednesday 7/3/19
+Disabling the Kubernetes extension fixes the problem described above.
+The two seem to interact with each other somehow; when both are enabled, duplicate "refresh" icons appear in each view.
+However, this does not occur when the Kubernetes extension is disabled.
+Currently exploring why that is.

 # Resources
 Resources I read through and referenced.